 Farmington is located in northwest La Crosse County.
 Farmington maintains positive relationships with numerous County agencies and departments.
-The La Crosse County Sheriff's Department provides police protection services to the Town of Farmington.
+The La Crosse County Sheriffs Department provides police protection services to the Town of Farmington.
 The La Crosse County Highway Department maintains county and state roads in the Town of Farmington.
 The La Crosse County Facilities Department manages the county parks located in the Town.
 The La Crosse County Zoning Department assists with the enforcement of numerous ordinances in the Town of Farmington.
 Historically, these services have been provided by La Crosse County and it is expected that they will continue to be provided by the County throughout the planning period.

-Surrounding Towns and Municipalities
+Surrounding Towns and Municipalities group is another example of intergovernmental relationships.
+These are excellent examples of intergovernmental cooperation to provide needed services.
+This type of cooperation has assisted in minimizing intergovernmental conflicts.

 In general Farmington has maintained strong intergovernmental relationships with its neighboring local units of government.
 The Fire department cooperates with the Town of North Bend with a joint power agreement.
-The operation of the joint first responders'
+The operation of the joint first responders